 John McClane travels to Russia to help out his seemingly wayward son, Jack, only to discover that Jack is a CIA operative working undercover, causing the father and son to team up against underworld forces.

 John McClane, officer of the NYPD, tries to save his wife Holly Gennaro and several others that were taken hostage by German terrorist Hans Gruber during a Christmas party at the Nakatomi Plaza in Los Angeles.

-A cybernetic warrior from a post-apocalyptic future travels back in time to protect a 19-year old drifter and his future wife from a most advanced robotic assassin and to ensure they both survive a nuclear attack.
+A cybernetic warrior from a post-apocalyptic future travels back in time to protect a 25-year old drifter and his future wife from a most advanced robotic assassin and to ensure they both survive a nuclear attack.

-Famed archaeologist/adventurer Dr. Henry "Indiana" Jones is called back into action when he becomes entangled in a Soviet plot to uncover the secret behind mysterious artifacts known as the Crystal Skulls.
+In 1957, archaeologist and adventurer Dr. Henry "Indiana" Jones, Jr. is called back into action and becomes entangled in a Soviet plot to uncover the secret behind mysterious artifacts known as the Crystal Skulls.

 When someone hacks into the computers at the FBI's Cyber Crime Division; the Director decides to round up all the hackers who could have done this.
 When he's told that because it's the 4th of July most of their agents are not around so they might have trouble getting people to get the hackers.
 So he instructs them to get local PD'S to take care of it.
 And one of the cops they ask is John McClane who is tasked with bringing a hacker named Farrell to the FBI.
 But as soon as he gets there someone starts shooting at them.
 McClane manages to get them out but they're still being pursued.
 And it's just when McClane arrives in Washington that the whole system breaks down and chaos ensues.Written by

 186 of 308 people found this review helpful.

 Was this review helpful to you?